MhmoudAlim/Coding-challanges/README.md

 # Coding challenges

 # Description:
-This repository is my playground where I practice problem-solving, Kotlin concepts and coding challenges.
+This repository is my playground where I practice problem-solving, concepts and coding challenges in Kotlin & Java.

 # Table of contents